 The options for dining include breakfast with Minnie and Friends at the Plaza Inn located inside Disneyland Park (my personal favorite, because of the nostalgia), or character dining at each of the three Disneyland Resort Hotels.
 You don’t need a theme park ticket to do character dining at one of the hotels, so you can do that on a day you’re not going to the park (which saves valuable park time)!
 Also, if your toddler is anything like mine and takes time to warm up to the characters, you might want to schedule this experience towards the end of your trip to make the most of it.

-5. BRING OR RENT A STROLLER.
 You will definitely want a stroller at the park, and not just for your child, but also to store everything you’ll need for the day!
 Disneyland requires a lot of walking, and it’s much quicker and more convenient to cross the park with your toddler safely strapped into their stroller than running through the crowds with them.
 Pick a stroller that’s easy to navigate, they are comfortable napping in, has a big canopy, and has decent storage.
-(Tip: before you go, check the new size restrictions to make sure the dimensions of your stroller meets the requirements.)
+(Tip: Before you go, check the new size restrictions to make sure the dimensions of your stroller meet the requirements.)

 Another great option is to rent a stroller.
 If you go this route, choose an off-site rental service (like City Stroller Rentals) versus renting at the park so you can take your stroller back to your hotel at the end of the day when your little one is sure to be exhausted!

-A few Disneyland stroller recommendations that fit the size restrictions below:
+A few Disneyland stroller recommendations that fit the size restrictions are below:

-7. BRING YOUR OWN FOOD.
 Not only will packing your own food save you money, but it also will save your sanity when you’re trying to keep your toddler entertained.
 We typically pack a soft cooler with a variety of favorites like Uncrustable sandwiches, fruit snacks, apple slices, veggie sticks, granola bars, lollipops, and crackers.
 And don’t forget to bring water bottles for the kids!
-You can fill it at the drinking fountains located throughout the park or you can ask for a cup of water at any quick service dining locations and transfer the water to your kids’ water bottle.
+You can fill it at the drinking fountains located throughout the park or you can ask for a cup of water at any quick-service dining location and transfer the water to your kids’ water bottle.

 Other things to add to the packing list include a packable blanket to hold your spot for parades, rain jackets or ponchos in case of rain, lost child temporary tattoos (love these Disney-themed ones!), sunscreen, sun hats, hand wipes, sanitizer, and small activities to keep your child entertained.